 04006.
-All members of staff are given a thorough induction into the school's arrangements for risk assessments and health and safety (which is recorded).
+All members of staff should receive thorough induction into the school's arrangements for risk assessments and health and safety (which is recorded).
 Specialist training is given to those whose work requires it; however, staff are responsible for taking reasonable care of their own safety, together with that of pupils and visitors.
-They are responsible for cooperating with the Headteacher, the Bursar and other members of the SMT in order to enable the Governors to comply with their health and safety duties.
+They are responsible for cooperating with the Acting Heads, the H&S Governor and other members of the SMT in order to enable the Governors to comply with their health and safety duties.
 Finally, all members of staff are responsible for reporting any risks or defects to the Operations Manager.